python-beaver/python-beaver/docs/user/usage.rst

 * respawn_delay: Default ``3``.
 Initial respawn delay for exponential backoff
 * max_failure: Default ``7``.
 Max failures before exponential backoff terminates

 The following configuration keys are for SinceDB support.
 Specifying these will enable saving the current line number in an sqlite database.
-This is useful for cases where you may be restarting the beaver process, such as during a logrotate.
+This is useful for cases where you may be restarting the Beaver process, such as during a logrotate.

 * sincedb_path: Default ``None``.
 Full path to an ``sqlite3`` database.
 Will be created at this path if it does not exist.
 Beaver process must have read and write access